winitzki/scall/tutorial/programming_dhall.md

 This creates a new type constructor `Product F G` out of two given type constructors `F` and `G`.

 The product of two functors is again a functor, and an evidence value can be constructed automatically.
-For that, it is convenient to use the function pair product operation `fProduct` defined earlier in the chapter "Programming with functions".
+For that, it is convenient to use the function pair product operation `fProduct` defined in the chapter "Programming with functions".

 ```dhall
 let fProduct : ∀(a : Type) → ∀(b : Type) → (a → b) → ∀(c : Type) → ∀(d : Type) → (c → d) → Pair a c → Pair b d